Corbin Carroll Preview, Player Props: Diamondbacks vs. Reds

 Reds Pitching Rankings

-- The Reds' 4.76 team ERA ranks 25th among all league pitching staffs.
+- The Reds have the 25th-ranked team ERA across all MLB pitching staffs (4.73).

-- Reds pitchers combine to allow the fourth-most home runs in baseball (181 total, 1.4 per game).
+- Reds pitchers combine to give up 182 total home runs at a clip of 1.4 per game (fourth-most in the league).

-- Cruz takes the mound for his first start of the season for the Reds.

-- The 33-year-old right-hander has 46 appearances out of the bullpen this season.

 © 2023 Data Skrive.
 All rights reserved.